nesaorg/Equivariant-Encryption-for-AI/README.md

 Forget multi-million dollar on-prem AI infrastructure, get the same privacy guarantees in a blind API: run AI like the biggest enterprises do.

-Latest: Nesa now supports major models and RAG with complete server-blindness.
+Latest: Nesa now supports image and video models and RAG with complete server-blindness.

 ## Features ##